yuekai-yan/CSSP_Neural_Networks_Pruning/README.md

 │   ├── magnitude_pruning.py
 │   ├── pruning_CSSP.py
 │   └── pruning_filter.py
-├── saved model and data       # This directory contains the pretrained model for CIFAR10 ├── fig                        # This directory contains all the figures in the project ├── CIFAR10.ipynb              # This script contains the experiments on CIFAR-10 ├── MNIST.ipynb                # This script contains the experiments on MNIST
+├── saved model and data       # This directory contains the pretrained baseline model for CIFAR10 ├── fig                        # This directory contains all the figures in the project ├── CIFAR10.ipynb              # This script contains the experiments on CIFAR-10 ├── MNIST.ipynb                # This script contains the experiments on MNIST